“Bumps in the road” are a given in life.

 How it sucks you in: You’re drawn to think about something because it’s important to you.

-Why it’s bad: Since the outcome is out of your control, spending mental energy on it is fruitless worrying.
+Why it’s unhelpful: Since the outcome is out of your control, spending mental energy on it is fruitless worrying.
 This worrying is a great way to sabotage your own happiness and wellbeing.
 (Not to mention increase your cortisol levels.)

-Example of what this looks like: Anxiously checking the weather forecast multiple times per day leading up to a flight.
+Example: Anxiously checking the weather forecast multiple times per day leading up to a flight.
 You care about having a smooth travel experience.
 But stressing about if the weather will delay you is entirely out of your control.

 (I also see this frequently with others worrying about their loved ones.
 Many mothers claim it’s “their job to worry”.
 While I can’t relate to being a mother, I’d challenge anyone’s decision to worry about something that’s out of their control.
 Chronic stress is a silent killer!)